 - Other AMSAT Ambassador program-related duties as requested by President or EVP.

-If you would like to participate, contact the AMSAT Corporate Secretary via email to secretary at amsat.org
+If you would like to participate, contact the AMSAT Vice President of User Services via email to ke4al (at) amsat.org